 The literature indicates that the complex and pervasive nature of ACEs suggests that there is no single or simple solution, instead system wide strategies involving multiple interventions are required to adequately prevent and reduce the impact of ACEs (Asmussen et al., 2019).
+Consequently, the response needs to extend across sectors and include health, social care, policing, education and community, as well as extend across the life course, from early childhood through to adulthood (Di Lemma et al., 2019).
 Within this, involving and empowering local communities, particularly disadvantaged groups, can promote health and wellbeing and reduce inequalities.
 Key within this are participatory approaches which can directly address marginalisation and acknowledges the importance of community engagement as a strategy for health improvement, particularly as it leads to services that better meet the community member's needs (Public Health England, 2020).